Traveling to Iceland by Cruise Ship

 Vestrahorn mountain in Southeast Iceland is incredible.

-Navigating through East Iceland brings views of deep fjords cradling small and charming towns.
-The mountains tower over the coastline and are draped in countless waterfalls.
+Navigating through East Iceland brings views of deep fjords cradling charming towns.
+The mountains tower over the coastline draped in waterfalls.

-If your cruise ship docs in Akureyri, you'll see the rich marine and bird life of North Iceland.
-There are excellent opportunities for spotting puffins and seals, and as it's one of the best places in the world for whale-watching tours.
-You may be lucky enough to spot many different whale species!
+If your cruise ship docks in Akureyri, you'll see the rich marine and bird life of North Iceland.
+There are excellent opportunities for spotting puffins and seals, and it's one of the best places in the world for whale-watching tours.
+You may be lucky enough to spot many different whale species.

-The remote Westfjords provide some of the most untouched landscapes in Iceland, with rugged coastlines, incredible ocean cliffs, and pristine waters teeming with wildlife.
+The remote Westfjords provide some of the most untouched landscapes in Iceland, with rugged coastlines, incredible ocean cliffs, and pristine waters full of wildlife.
 It's truly a region filled with natural wonders.

 The majestic Snaefellsjokull glacier can be seen from Reykjavik on clear days.